RESOLVN/cep/ceps/2005/README.md

 Skills are optional because modules can serve different purposes.
 An assessment module, or one used for a CTF event, may not need to list skills.
 Skills, however, can be useful when a sequential progression of training modules is not enforced.
 In such a case, they alert the user to the skills that are necessary to be successful in the current module.

 #### Picture
 The picture in the introduction is typically a conceptual image that represents the subject of the module.
 It can be an illustration, photo or other type of image.
+No header is required.

 #### Description
 The description is a paragraph that provides a brief summary of the module.
-It should not be a rehash of the Learning Objectives or Learning Outcomes.
-Nonetheless, as a writing guideline, consider that this paragraph ought to be able to stand on its own (without objectives or outcomes) and still provide the user with a solid idea of what will take place in the module.
+It should not be a rehash of the Topics list or Learning Outcomes.
+As a writing guideline, consider that this paragraph ought to be able to stand on its own (without topics or outcomes) and still provide the user with a solid idea of what will take place in the module.
+No header is required.

-#### Objectives, Outcomes, Toolkit
+#### Topics, Learning Outcomes, Toolkit
 See related CEPs.
+Each of these items requires an H2 header.

 ### Requirements

 The information below must be included in the order listed.
 All are required unless stated otherwise.
 * The task title box contains the verbiage "Introduction to \[module title\]".
 * "Estimated time to complete \[module title\]: xxx"
-* (optional) "Prerequisite Skills"
 * Picture
 * Description of the module, at least one paragraph.
-* "Learning Objectives" in H2 style.
+* "Topics" in H2 style.
 * "Learning Outcomes" in H2 style.
 * "Toolkit" in  H2 style.